i4a/i4atom/README.md

 * It shows all your work in progress cards, along all your boards
-* It creates pull requests in one click: pushes current branch, creates the pull request in Github with a link to the Trello card, and adds a comment in the Trello card with a link to the pull request.
+* It creates pull requests in one click: pushes current branch, creates the pull request in Github including a link to the Trello card, and adds a comment in the Trello card with a link to the pull request.
 Documentation tasks made easy!
 * It shows a list of all the pull requests in every card with the following information:
-  - Pull request revision status and link to the pull request
+  - Pull request revision status with link to the pull request
   - Continuous integration status with a link to the continuous integration url
   - Changelog entry status with a link to the `CHANGELOG.md` file
   - Button for checking out the pull request branch (easy change between cards)